 Supervised practice simulations observing and/or engaging in cognitive/behavioral therapies.
-Prerequisite: Qualifying Review or permission of the Academic Standards Committee.

 SOWK 663 Crisis and Trauma Interventions (3)

 Examines the nature and characteristics of crisis as well as traumatic events for their long-term effects on psychosocial functioning.
 Crisis theories and interventions for working with children and adults who have been exposed to man-made or natural traumas such as violence or loss will be provided along with ethical, legal and cultural factors of crisis intervention.
 Students will be exposed to specific strategies for responding to community, national, and international crises.